+Guest Editorial

-Guest Editorial Special Issue of Invited Papers of 2005 Workshop on Nonlocal, Collisionless Electron Transport in Plasmas
+Special Issue of Invited Papers of 2005 Workshop on Nonlocal, Collisionless Electron Transport in Plasmas

-THIS Special Issue consists primarily of invited papers presented at the 2005 Workshop on Nonlocal, Collisionless Electron Transport in Plasmas held at Princeton Plasma Physics Laboratory (PPPL), Princeton, NJ.
-The presentations from this workshop are available online.
+This special issue consists primarily of invited papers presented at the 2005 workshop on "Nonlocal, collisionless electron transport in plasmas" held at Princeton Plasma Physics Laboratory (PPPL).
+The presentations from this workshop are available at the website [1].

-The purpose of the workshop was to facilitate discussion on nonlocal, collisionless phenomena in low-pressure plasmas between scientific communities working on high-temperature, fusion plasmas and low-temperature, gas discharge plasmas.
+The purpose of the workshop was to facilitate discussion on nonlocal, collisionless phenomena in lowpressure plasmas between scientific communities working on high-temperature, fusion plasmas and low-temperature, gas discharge plasmas.
 Such low-pressure plasmas have remarkable property: changing condition at one place may lead to unexpected changes far away in another part of the plasma.
-In the last decade, there have been major developments in studies of collisionless dynamics in plasmas, particularly in glow discharges, plasma sources for material processing, and plasma thrusters.
+In the last decade there have been major developments in studies of collisionless dynamics in plasmas, particularly in glow discharges, plasma sources for material processing, and plasma thrusters.
 These developments have been reported in separate papers published in many different journals.
-The workshop and this Special Issue aimed at updating and coordinating the research advances in this field.
+The workshop and Special Issue aimed at updating and coordinating the research advances in this field.
 Another important goal of the workshop was to form a bridge between high- and low-temperature plasma communities.
 Both communities have developed many useful tools, little known outside their own communities.
 Therefore, it is important to summarize the current state-of-the-art for both communities in one volume.

-Low-pressure discharges (mainly capacitively coupled plasmas and inductively coupled plasmas) are widely used in industry as the main plasma sources for many plasma applications [1], [2].
-Notwithstanding the significant improvements of these plasma sources for technology applications during the last decade, the majority of commercial plasma devices have far-from-optimal performance due to the lack of a detailed understanding of the underlining physics and plasma chemistry.
+Low-pressure discharges (mainly capacitively coupled plasmas and inductively coupled plasmas) are widely used in industry as the main plasma sources for many plasma applications [2,3].
+Notwithstanding the significant improvements of these plasma sources for technology applications during the last decade, the majority of commercial plasma devices have far from optimal performance due to the lack of a detailed understanding of the underlining physics and plasma chemistry.
 The creation of low-temperature plasmas with controllable parameters, in particular, the plasma density, the electron temperature, and the electron and ion energy spectra, is one of the major tasks of modern plasma engineering.
-The need for optimization of plasma parameters and comprehensive modeling of the radio frequency plasma and sheaths calls for basic research in this area.
-Another growing application of collisionless and weakly collisional plasmas is the plasma thrusters (sometimes called electric thrusters).
+The need for optimization of plasma parameters and comprehensive modeling of the rf plasma and sheaths, calls for basic research in this area.
+Another growing application of collisionless and weakly-collisional plasmas is the plasma thrusters (sometimes called electric thrusters).
 Understanding of the key plasma science underlying the operation of these devices is essential for the development of advanced thruster technology.
-Basic plasma phenomena in such devices include, but are not limited to, plasma-wall interaction, plasma expansion in the magnetic field, anomalous cross-field transport, waves, and instabilities.
+Basic plasma phenomena in such devices include, but not limited to plasma-wall interaction, plasma expansion in the magnetic field, anomalous cross-field transport, waves and instabilities.

-The distinctive property of partially ionized plasmas in gas discharges is that such plasmas are always in a nonequilibrium state: the electrons are not in thermal equilibrium with the neutral species and ions, because the electron temperature is typically much larger than the temperature of the ions and of the neutrals.
+The distinctive property of partially ionized plasmas in gas discharges is that such plasmas are always in a non-equilibrium state: the electrons are not in thermal equilibrium with the neutral species and ions, because the electron temperature is typically much larger than the temperature of the ions and of the neutrals.
 In addition, the electrons are also not in thermodynamic equilibrium within their own ensemble, which results in a significant departure of the electron energy distribution function from a Maxwellian.
-These nonequilibrium conditions provide considerable freedom to choose optimal plasma parameters for applications and make gas discharge plasmas a remarkable tool for a variety of plasma applications, including plasma processing, discharge lighting, plasma propulsion, sources for particle beams, and nanotechnology [3].
+These non-equilibrium conditions provides considerable freedom to choose optimal plasma parameters for applications and make gas discharge plasmas a remarkable tool for a variety of plasma applications, including plasma processing, discharge lighting, plasma propulsion, sources for particle beams, and nanotechnology [4].